Hydropneumothorax: Diagnosis

 Diagnosis can be via CXR.
-CT is better to outline borders of air fluid levels, however, CT has a greater radiation exposure.
+CT is better for outlining borders of air-fluid levels, however, CT has a greater radiation exposure.

+Ultrasound imaging has also proven to be a useful tool for hydropneumothorax diagnoses by looking for the absence of the characteristic "curtain sign" usually seen in ultrasound images at the base of healthy lungs.

 Treatment

-Treatment includes ICD (intercostal drainage) of fluid and air and treatment of underlying conditions.
+Treatment includes intercostal drainage (ICD) of fluid and air and treatment of underlying conditions.